 The Rural Preservation Overlay District is intended to preserve the rural nature of designated neighborhoods located in the Southeast, Southwest and Centennial Hills Sectors by attaching special importance to their rural character and low density.
 Some characteristics of a rural preservation neighborhood include single-family homes on large lots, non-commercial raising of domestic animals, and a density limit of two units per acre.
 The existing character of rural neighborhoods and communities is protected by establishing boundaries to limit encroachment of higher density development into protected areas.
-The Rural Preservation Overlay District Map (Map 2A) reflects the properties that, at a particular point in time, are deemed consistent with the definition and intent of a rural preservation neighborhood.
-The definition of a rural preservation neighborhood and the specifics of the Rural Preservation Overlay
+The Rural Preservation Overlay District Map (Map 2A) reflects the properties that, at a particular point in time, are deemed consistent with the definition and intent of a rural preservation neighborhood and the specifics of the Rural Preservation Overlay District can be found in Title 19.06 of the Las Vegas Municipal Code.